 - Are super-complex words represented like sentences in speakers' minds?

 - Conversational Interaction in Aboriginal and Remote Australia (CIARA)

 50 words project

-If you would like further information or to add your language to the wordlists please email RUIL.
+If you interested in adding your language or would like further information about the 50 words project please email RUIL.

 This research project has been approved by the Human Research Ethics Committee of The University of Melbourne.
 Project number:1853186.1

 In collaboration with the National Library of Australia (NLA), this project makes accessible this extremely valuable collection of several hundred wordlists of Australian languages, originally recorded by Daisy Bates in the early 1900s.
 This enables reuse of the collection by Aboriginal people searching for their own heritage languages and by other researchers.
 The dataset is keyboarded and constructed according to the TEI Guidelines, to embody both a facsimile of the original set of manuscripts and a structured dataset for complex research questions.
 Access to these historical records of Australian languages will benefit from the interdisciplinary cooperation of linguists and musicologists with technology experts and with the premier collecting agency the National Library of Australia.

 Chief Investigator: Associate Professor Nick Thieberger, Faculty of Arts small grant 2012-2013